Agriculture in the United Kingdom: Weeds

+Use of pesticides

+In Scotland there is a code ofpractice, the Pesticides: code of practice for using plant protection products in Scotland (2007).

 Pests

 A pest is an animal that eats or spoils food meant for humans.
 Pests damage crops by removing leaf area, severing roots, or simply gross damage.
-In the UK, they comprise invertebrates (chiefly nematodes, slugs and insects or insect larvae), mammals (particularly rabbits) and birds (mainly members of the pigeon family).
+In the UK, they are invertebrates (chiefly nematodes, slugs and insects or insect larvae), mammals (particularly rabbits) and birds (mainly members of the pigeon family).
 The damage caused by crop pests is considerable.
 For example, potato cyst nematodes cause over £50 million damage a year in the UK.

+Ministerial intervention powers

+The Secretary of State for DEFRA can, under section 98 of the Agriculture Act 1947, intervene to compel or assist with pest control by destruction of animals, birds and eggs specified in a notice.
+Such animal pests are defined as "rabbits, hares and other rodents, deer, foxes and moles".
+Birds are defined for these purposes as wild birds other than those included in the first schedule to the Protection of Birds Act 1954.
+The Secretary of State may assist in the process of pest extermination by providing equipment or services and recoup the reasonable cost of doing so.

+Actions prohibited by the Game Act 1831 (1 & 2 Will.
+4. c.
+32) are not authorised by a notice under the Agriculture Act 1947.
+As of 2023 the Game Act 1831 remains in force.
+It prohibits, amongst other things, taking game at certain times and also the laying down of poison for game.

-Pastoral farming
+Livestock farming

 Pastoral farming is the breeding of livestock for meat, wool, eggs and milk, and historically (in the UK) for labour.
 Livestock products are the main element of the UK's agricultural output.
 The most common meat animals in the United Kingdom are cattle, pigs, sheep and poultry.
 Overwhelmingly, British wool comes from sheep, with only a few goats or alpacas bred for exotic wools such as cashmere or angora.
 The vast majority of milk comes from cattle, and eggs from chickens.

 Most British farm animals are bred for a particular purpose, so for example, there is a sharp division between cattle bred for the beef trade—early-maturing cattle are best to increase yield, and those that store fat marbled within the muscle rather than as layers outside are preferred for the flavour—and those bred for dairy, where animals with a high milk yield are strongly preferred.
 Nevertheless, because dairy cattle must calve to produce milk, much of the British beef output is from surplus dairy herd calves.